 The other legit ways to pay less

-- Go annual for the ad-free tier.
-Disney+ Premium billed yearly (around $189.99) works out to roughly $15.83/month instead of $18.99, so you effectively get about two months free compared with paying monthly.
-Worth it only if you are sure you will keep it a full year.
+Disney+ Premium billed yearly (around $189.99) works out to roughly $15.83/month instead of $18.99, about two months free.
+Worth it only if you will keep it a full year.

 Is Disney+ free with Amazon Prime?

 No, and this one comes up a lot.
 An Amazon Prime membership does not include Disney+.
-You can add Disney+ as a Prime Video Channel so it appears inside the Prime Video app, but you still pay Disney’s full monthly price, and it is usually the ad-free rate rather than a discount.
+You can add Disney+ as a Prime Video Channel so it appears inside the Prime Video app, but you still pay Disneyβs full monthly price, and it is usually the ad-free rate rather than a discount.
 Prime is convenient for managing the subscription in one place, not a way to get Disney+ for free.

 Is a VPN still worth it for Disney+?